aitoroses/floxide/docs/core-concepts/nodes.md

 ## LifecycleNode

-The most common type of node in Flowrs is the `LifecycleNode`, which follows a three-phase lifecycle:
+The most common type of node in Floxide is the `LifecycleNode`, which follows a three-phase lifecycle:

 1. **Preparation (Prep)**: Extract data from the context
 2. **Execution (Exec)**: Process the data